or

 }

-'use client' // This line is CRUCIAL - it tells Next.js this is a client component
+'use client'; // This line is CRUCIAL - it tells Next.js this is a client component

-import type { AppProps } from 'next/app'
+import { useEffect } from 'react';

-import { HumanBehaviorProvider } from 'humanbehavior-js/react'
+import { HumanBehaviorTracker } from 'humanbehavior-js';

-export default function App({ Component, pageProps }: AppProps) {
+function MyApp({ Component, pageProps }) {

-<Component {...pageProps} />
+return <Component {...pageProps} />;

 }